Ezekiel-DA/MW4-firmware/README.md

 All literal UUIDs can be found in `config.h` and are referenced by name here.

+## Note on "Alt" characteristics
+Specifically for this project, most characteristics have been duplicated to have an "Alt" version; these are used to model a second set of settings to be used on a button trigger (i.e. when the Big Red Button is hit on MW4).

 ## Costume controller service
 This service is advertised as `MW4_BLE_COSTUME_CONTROL_SERVICE_UUID`.
 Centrals (BLE clients, i.e. your phone) should query for this service, connect, then enumerate other (non advertised) services to discover costume capabilities.